pluralsight/guides/published/front-end-javascript/react-vs-angular-2/article.md

 ![Redux](https://raw.githubusercontent.com/pluralsight/guides/master/images/f685aa1c-99d2-44aa-b705-99267c16bd4b.com-optimize)
 *Redux data flow*

-Redux is the new cool kid on the block.
+Redux is the cool kid on the block.
 Like Flux, it is based on one-directional data flow, but it manages the data in a different way.

 An application that uses Redux has a global state that is shared among the whole application.
-When an action is made, it is sent to a dispatcher, which serves to make a HTTP call to the (API).
+When an action is made, it is sent to a dispatcher, which serves to make a HTTP call to the API.
 Then, the changes are sent to reducers - pure functions that specialize in managing a part of the global application state.
 For example, if your application has users, projects and items as models, each of the models will be part of the global state and there will be a set of reducers that take care of managing their state.
 Once the state is 'mutated' by the reducers, the new information is sent down to the view.

 In this way,  state of the application is kept in one place, providing for an easier state management.

 Redux was first introduced for React as an alternative to simplify Flux.
 Because of that, Redux is more widely adopted in the React community.